 Whampoa Keng is not a halal-certified eatery.

-The only food stall to open at 5pm in Whampoa Market, Xin Heng Feng Guo Tian Tan is a crowd’s favourite.
-Many come down to this stall before it even opens to be the first in line; once business picks up there’s an hour-long wait!
+The only food stall to open at 5pm in Whampoa Market, Xin Heng Feng Guo Tian Tan is a crowd favourite.
+Many come down to this stall before it even opens to be the first in line; once business picks up, there’s an hour-long wait!

 The broth is light on the palate, but still savoury thanks to the ti po—dried flatfish—which makes the broth extremely fragrant.
-Great for family gatherings, Xin Heng Feng Guo Tian Tan offers Red Snapper Fish Slice Steamboat (from $28) and other types of fish as well; prices go up to $50 for certain types.
-The stall also has a few sides on their menu including their braised duck that is highly raved about!
+Great for family gatherings, Xin Heng Feng Guo Tian Tan offers Red Snapper Fish Slice Steamboat (from $28) and other types of fish as well; prices go up to $50 for certain varieties.
+The stall also has a few sides on their menu, including their highly raved braised duck.

 Address: 91 Whampoa Drive, #01-14/15, Whampoa Makan Place, Singapore 320091